MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/directives/devenv-directive-pragma-implicitwith.md

 [!INCLUDE[2020_releasewave2](../../includes/2020_releasewave2.md)]

-The `#pragma implicitwith` instruction can enable or disable warnings on usage of implicit `with` statements in AL code.
+The `#pragma implicitwith` instruction changes the compiler behavior to not create an implicit with.
 This can be used as a temporary solution to avoid getting warnings on the usage of implicit with statements in the code, that you plan on rewriting but just have not fixed yet.
 With the `#pragma implicitwith disable` you disable the emit of implicit with warnings for a specific location in code, and with `#pragma implicitwith restore` you restore the warning back to it's original state.
 If you do not `restore`, the `disable` instruction is valid for the rest of the file.

 > [!IMPORTANT]
 > It is important to be aware that the `implicitwith` warning will become an error in a future release and therefore suppressing it should be a temporary solution.